simonduane/smart-estimation/docs/explanation.md

-# Python module `smart_meters.py`

 The following narrative is offered as some kind of commentary on what does what, sometimes on how it does it, and occasionally even on why it does it.
 A single file of free text is less constraining than comments in code, and I can make the naive assumption that the reader has probably read what comes before, and probably hasn't read what comes after.
+This is all very tied to the code in the repo.
+For a less concrete account of what is going on, see [the other file in this directory](https://).

+# Python module `smart_meters.py`

 ## A note on JSON format